ripienaar/free-for-dev/README.md

   * [Filestash](https://www.filestash.app) — A Dropbox-like file manager that connects to a range of protocols and platforms: S3, FTP, SFTP, Minio, Git, WebDAV, Backblaze, LDAP and more.
   * [flock.com](https://flock.com) — A faster way for your team to communicate.
 Free Unlimited Messages, Channels, Users, Apps & Integrations
   * [Gather](https://www.gather.town/) - A better way to meet online.
 Centered around fully customizable spaces, Gather makes spending time with your communities just as easy as real life.
 Free for up to 25 concurrent users.
+  * [gokanban.io](https://gokanban.io) - Syntax based, no registration Kanban Board for fast use.
+Free with no limitations.
   * [flat.social](https://flat.social) - Interactive customizable spaces for team meetings & happy hours socials.
 Unlimited meetings, free up to 8 concurrent users.
   * [GitDailies](https://gitdailies.com) - Daily reports of your team's Commit and Pull Request activity on GitHub.
 Includes Push visualizer, peer recognition system, custom alert builder.
 Free tier has unlimited users, 3 repos, 3 alert configs.
   * [gitter.im](https://gitter.im/) — Chat, for GitHub.
 Unlimited public and private rooms, free for teams up to 25